intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ```

 In this script, we need to:
-1. Specific the `--archives` argument to the location of the archive which was sent from the other node.
+1. Specify the `--archives` argument to the location of the archive which was sent from the other node.
-2. Specific the `--properties-file` argument to override spark configuration by `${BIGDL_CONF}`.
+2. Specify the `--properties-file` argument to override spark configuration by `${BIGDL_CONF}`.
-3. Specific the `--py-files` argument as the `${BigDL_PY_ZIP}` file to for dependency libriaies.
+3. Specify the `--py-files` argument as the `${BigDL_PY_ZIP}` file to for dependency libriaies.
-4. Specific the  `spark.driver.extraClassPath` and `spark.executor.extraClassPath` argument to use the BIGDL jars files to prepend to the classpath of the driver and executors.
+4. Specify the  `spark.driver.extraClassPath` and `spark.executor.extraClassPath` argument to use the BIGDL jars files to prepend to the classpath of the driver and executors.